-With generous funding from The Anthony A. Yoseloff Foundation, Inc., SABR will award up to four scholarships to college students who wish to attend the 2013 SABR Analytics Conference in Phoenix, Arizona, on March 7-9, 2013.
-This scholarship will pay for registration, transportation and lodging up to a total value of $1,250.
+With generous funding from The Anthony A. Yoseloff Foundation, Inc., SABR will award up to four scholarships to high school and college students who wish to attend the 2015 SABR Analytics Conference on March 12-14, 2015, in Phoenix, Arizona.
+This scholarship will pay for registration, air transportation and lodging up to a total value of $1,250.

 The objective of this scholarship fund is to encourage student engagement with baseball analytics, and to engender an active interest in baseball research and SABR.
 The Yoseloff scholarship is to assist young researchers who want to attend SABR’s Analytics Conference and to introduce them to fellow SABR members and professionals within the baseball community.
 Through this fund, SABR hopes to inspire future baseball research, expose students to high-quality research and build the research capability of interested students.

 Download an application form: Click here to apply for a Yoseloff Scholarship to attend the 2015 SABR Analytics Conference